Location: 8103 Georgia Avenue, Building # 3516

 HP Technician: (337) 531-3776

 Programs & Services

 Tobacco Cessation: We offer a four-week behavior modification program to assist participants in quitting tobacco use.
-Medication therapy offered through the program includes Nicotine Patches and Zyban.
+Medication therapy offered through the program includes Nicotine Patches and Zyban (Wellbutrin/Buproprion).
 Nicotine patches aid the physical recovery symptoms and Zyban aids the psychological recovery symptoms.
 Attendance at all classes and evaluation by our provider are requirements to receive these medications.

 Health Awareness Campaigns: Community events designed to increase the public's awareness on a variety of health related topics such as tobacco, Diabetes, Hypertension, Self-Care, Wellness, Asthma, Cancer Prevention, etc. These campaigns are coordinated with agencies on and off post.